TEAMLAB-Lecture/python-mooc-english/lab_assignment/lab4/README.md

 10.0
 ```

 Now I have explained the way to testing in `python shell` and the significance of `import` statement.
-Therefore, there is no more explanation.
+Therefore, there will be no more explanation.

 ## Write convert_celsius_fahrenheit function
-This is the second function and it is a function which converts entered Celsius in float type to Fahrenheit degree.
+This is the second function.
+It is a function which converts entered Celsius degree number in float type to Fahrenheit degree.
 The contents of the function are the same as below.

 Contents            | Composition
 --------       | ---
-Name of function       | convert_celsius_fahrenheit
+Name of function       | Convert_celsius_fahrenheit
-input variable (argument)  | celsius value in float type
+input variable (argument)  | Celsius value in float type
-Process  | converts celsius to fahrenheit according to the conversion formula.
+Process  | Converts celsius to fahrenheit according to the conversion formula.
 The formula is `((9 / 5) * value of celsius) + 32`.
-Remember this `value of celsius` needs to be changed to a specific variable name.
+Remember this variable `value of celsius` needs to be changed to a specific variable name.
-output value(return value)    | the converted value of celsius in Float Type to fahrenheit
+output value(return value)    | Converted value in celsius from fahrenheit, Float Type

 We already have handled the test code in class.
 If you see the text as below when executing `python shell`, it means that it works properly.
 ```python